1bench — Modern MongoDB GUI client

 Create Collection

-Define collections with validation rules, capped settings, and indexes.
+Create collections with validation rules, capped settings, and initial indexes from a visual wizard.

 Drop Collection